-The exact steps for upgrading your license differ based on the type of license you own.
-For detailed instructions on upgrading your licenses, please see the Upgrade left menu tab on your FlexSim Account’s Licenses page.
+The exact steps for upgrading your license differ based on the type of license you own:

-If your maintenance agreement has expired, or if you have timed licenses, your licenses are not user-upgradable.
+If your maintenance agreement has expired, or if you have timed licenses, your licenses will not upgrade.
 In either case, please contact your local FlexSim representative.

 If you install and run a version of FlexSim software greater than your license’s version number, that newer software won’t be licensed, but will run in the feature-limited "Express" mode.
-To use a fully-featured, licensed copy of the software, make sure that the software’s year.update version number is not greater than your license’s year.update version number (which is typically visible in the license code itself as the final digits of the code).
+To use a fully-featured, licensed copy of the software, make sure that the software’s year.update version number is not greater than your license’s year.update version number (which is typically visible in the license code itself as the final digits of the code - see License Codes above).

 Long-term support (LTS) is a product lifecycle management policy in which a stable release of computer software is maintained for a longer period of time than the standard edition.